Learn English 100% free...Get 1 free lesson per week // Add a new lesson

 > Other English exercises on the same topics: Idioms | Politeness | Suggesting [Change theme]

-> Similar tests: - Vocabulary: greeting people - Making suggestions - Imperative mode and its tags. - Can/could/may...
+> Similar tests: - Vocabulary: greeting people - Making suggestions - Imperative mood and its tags. - Can/could/may...
 Must/have to... - How to suggest - Vocabulary: Thanking everyone - Vocabulary: Sorry!
 (Let's apologise!) - Vocabulary: appointments: how to make, postpone, cancel them

 > Double-click on words you don't understand